evelyndeathtrap/Concord-/README.md

 * Please do not use for combat or war other than defense.
 Please don't be offensive
-Though such can take over the world for the sake of the operator.
+Though such can take over the world for the sake of the operator, if possible as imagined by taking control over living beings or at least influencing.